Adaptive Autoguidance for Item-Side Fairness in Diffusion Recommender Systems: Experiments

-For the top $K$ recommended items, Evaluation is conducted at $K=\{10,20,50,100\}$, and we report $K=50$ in the paper, as it is commonly used to assess item-side fairness.\footnote{Results for other cut-offs are available in our public repository (URL in abstract).} Accuracy is measured by normalized discounted cumulative gain (NDCG $\uparrow$), while item-side fairness is assessed using average percentage of long-tail items (APLT $\uparrow$) and exposure disparity between head and tail items ($\Delta$Exp $\downarrow$)~\cite{malitesta25fair}.
+\inlinehead{Evaluation Metrics:} For the top $K$ recommended items, Evaluation is conducted at $K=\{10,20,50,100\}$, and we report $K=50$ in the paper, as it is commonly used to assess item-side fairness.
+Accuracy is measured by normalized discounted cumulative gain (NDCG $\uparrow$), while item-side fairness is assessed using average percentage of long-tail items (APLT $\uparrow$) and exposure disparity between head and tail items ($\Delta$Exp $\downarrow$)~\cite{malitesta25fair}.
 The definition of long-tail items follows~\cite{malitesta25fair}.
 We further include catalog coverage (Cov $\uparrow$)~\cite{carnovalini25popularity} and Gini index~\cite{carnovalini25popularity,Fleder09gini} (Gini $\downarrow$), to quantify the overall inequality of item exposure.
-For each fairness metric $m \in \mathcal{M}$, we also define the fairness-accuracy trade-off metric ($T_m$, $\uparrow$)~\cite{wang22itemfair} as

-where $M_m$ and $M_m'$ denote the values of metric $m$ for the baseline and the evaluated method, respectively.
+For each fairness metric $m \in \mathcal{M}$, we report the fairness--accuracy trade-off ($T_m$, $\uparrow$)~\cite{wang22itemfair} as $T_m = \frac{\text{fairness improvement}}{\text{accuracy loss}},$ where fairness improvement is defined according to the direction of $m$ and accuracy loss is defined as the relative decrease in NDCG.